nuraykaraman/nuraykaraman.github.io/content/post/gender-friendship-economist.md

 large-scale social data, the article shows that societies with more everyday interaction between men and women tend to exhibit lower levels of gender bias.

-**Nuray Karaman**, a sociologist at Uşak University, explains that in Turkey, friendships between men and women are relatively uncommon because women’s behavior is closely tied to family honor.
+Nuray Karaman, a sociologist at Uşak University, explains that in Turkey, friendships between men and women are relatively uncommon because women’s behavior is closely tied to family honor.
 This norm reinforces gender segregation and limits equal social and professional interaction.